not-tomi/Challenge_A-Teamwork_Insurezella/README.md

 - **HTML/CSS/JS**: Used for additional customization and adjustments according to the design requirements.
 - **PHP**: The primary development language for WordPress.
 Approximately 80% of web systems rely on PHP at some point, highlighting its relevance and effectiveness in web development.

-I chose WordPress for this technical test due to its high prevalence in web development (approximately 40% of websites are built with WordPress).
-Its flexibility, extensive support community, and the ease of implementing responsive designs with tools like Elementor were key factors in this decision.

 ## Features